Updated April 26, 2023

-When a company makes its products and services attached to its audience is branding and how the product reaches the customers and generates value for them is product management.
-Peter Economides espoused deeply on brand management as an idea or a concept that’s communicated in the way it creates a certain mindset among the customers.
-I can say product management vs Brand Management as the two parts of the same coin, both sides are different, functions in the same format but have a degree of difference.
+When a company makes its products and services attached to its audience branding and how the product reaches the customers and generates value for them is product management.
+Peter Economides espoused deeply on brand management as an idea or concept communicated in the way it creates a certain mindset among the customers.
+Product management vs. Brand Management is the two parts of the same coin, which function in the same format, but both sides differ.

-These touch points relate to everything about the company, what activities it is performing and what makes the company or its product different than its counterparts.
+These points relate to everything about the company, its activities, and what makes the company or its product different than its counterparts.

 According to Peter, “the product is a fundamental touch point in the delivery of perception and the promise set at a business strategy level”.

 In the product development process, product managers focus on how the product meets the company’s positioning and how it delivers the brand.

 It ensures that their offer holds the company’s value and customers’ needs.

 Product Management vs. Brand Management Infographics: